-The command-line options that are supported by icont and iconc are defined by Options.
+The command-line options that are supported by icont and iconc are defined by IconOptions.
 The default value (see config.h) will do for most platforms, but an alternative can be included in define.h.

-Similarly, the error message produced for erroneous command lines is defined by Usage.
-The default value, which should correspond to the value of Options, is in config.h, but may be overridden by a definition in define.h.
+Similarly, the error message produced for erroneous command lines is defined by Tusage for icont and Cusage for iconc.
+The default values, which should correspond to the value of Iconoptions, are in config.h, but may be overridden by definitions in define.h.